I. Relevant Security Council resolutions and Committee Guidelines

 Please send the requests for exemptions from the travel bans to:

-- The Chair of the Committee, His Excellency Mr. Christoph Heusgen (Germany), through the Permanent Mission of Germany to the United Nations
+- The Chair of the Committee, Her Excellency Ms. Mona Juul (Norway), through the Permanent Mission of Norway to the United Nations

 With copies to: